saffathabib/smallinventorysystem/README.md

 # small inventory system

-This is an inventory management project in c++
+This is an inventory management project.
+The code is written in C#.

 Project Details-